3d-partons/partons/doc/markdown/partons_with_eclipse.md

 * If the Ant view is not available within Eclipse, install the Eclipse Java Development Tools: either with **Help** > **Eclipse Marketplace** or **Help** > **Install New Software**.

-* If you are using Mac you may encounter this error:
+* If you are using Mac you may encounter this error when using `cmake` via *Ant* scripts:
 ~~~~~~~~~~~~~{.sh}
 Execute failed: java.io.IOException: Cannot run program "cmake" (in directory "..."): error=13, Permission denied
 ~~~~~~~~~~~~~